aydotvin/webpack_setup/ui_libraries/mui/README.md

 -   `highlightSelectedOnly` - only highlights the highest rating.
 Useful if emoji's are used to track emotion of user.
 -   `size` - for size (small, medium, large).
 -   `color` - for color.

+---

+## Autocomplete

+-   Import the following,
+    -   `Stack`, `Autocomplete`, `TextField`

+### Autocomplete properties:

+-   `options` - array of strings or array of objects with label property in each.
+-   `renderInput` - The element to render upon focus.
+-   `value` - selected value (state data).
+-   `onChange` - set the state data to update `value`.
+-   `freeSolo` - boolean - allow user to enter any value.
+Otherwise only the values in options are allowed to be selected.

+---